doguilmak/Predict-Kepler-Exoplanet-Search-Results/README.md

-# Predicting Disposition with XGBoost and Artificial Neural Networks and koi_score with Multiple Linear Regression
+# Predicting Disposition with XGBoost and Artificial Neural Networks and the Confidence in the KOI Disposition with Multiple Linear Regression

 ## Problem Statement